ozontech/file.d/plugin/input/README.md

 ## k8s
 It reads Kubernetes logs and also adds pod meta-information.
 Also, it joins split logs into a single event.

+We recommend using the [Helm-chart](/charts/filed/README.md) for running in Kubernetes

 Source log file should be named in the following format:<br> `[pod-name]_[namespace]_[container-name]-[container-id].log`

 E.g. `my_pod-1566485760-trtrq_my-namespace_my-container-4e0301b633eaa2bfdcafdeba59ba0c72a3815911a6a820bf273534b0f32d98e0.log`